-A commissioner's permit is required before a directed fishery may be prosecuted for skates.
+A commissioner's permit is required before a directed commercial fishery may be prosecuted for skates.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.

-Currently in Central Region, skates are harvested as bycatch up to 5% of target species to align with the National Marine Fisheries Service (NMFS) maximum retainable allowance (MRA) for skates in the GOA.
+Currently in the Central Region, skates are harvested commercially as bycatch up to 5% of target species; this allowable bycatch level is set by EO to align with the NMFS maximum retainable allowance (MRA) for skates in the GOA.

-A directed fishery in the PWS for big and longnose skates was prosecuted under the authority of a commissioner's permit in 2009 and 2010.
+A directed fishery in PWS for big and longnose skates was prosecuted under the authority of a commissioner's permit in 2009 and 2010.
 However, the fishery was deemed unsustainable, and no permits were issued thereafter.
-The permit stipulated seasons, district, gear, and a logbook requirement.
+The permit stipulated seasons, district, gear, and included a logbook requirement.

-In the Cook Inlet Area, combined big and longnose skate harvest as bycatch was 5.3 mt in 2018, less than half the 2017 harvest, and continuing a steady decline since 2015.
-In PWS, skate harvest was 14.2 mt in 2018, similar to the 2017 harvest.
-Due to bycatch limits being set as a percentage of the targeted species, harvest levels of the target species may affect the amount of bycatch that are legally harvested.
+In the Cook Inlet Area, combined big and longnose skate harvest as bycatch was 6.2 mt in 2019, up slightly from 2018, after a steady decline since 2011.
+In PWS, skate harvest was 5.7 mt in 2019, less than half the 2018 harvest and the lowest level since 2008.
+Due to bycatch limits being set as a percentage of the targeted species, harvest levels of the target species may affect the amount of bycatch harvested.

-In Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with low harvest in 2017 of 8.2 mt and a high in 2018 of 17.9 mt.
+Over the last ten years, in Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with a low harvest in 2011 of 1.5 mt and a high in 2014 of 18.2 mt.
+In 2019, a total of 6.3 mt of skates were landed.
 Skate harvest fluctuates with current market value.